Robin’s backstory

 Direct your Destiny

-Some people know immediately what they want to be in the business.
-That was not my destiny.
-I got lucky because for over the past 40 years I’ve been able to work in so many different positions: Director, Assistant Director, Technical Director, Master Control Operator, Station Promotion Director, Audio Tech, Camera Operator, Teleprompter Operator, Writer, Producer, TV Line Producer, Field Producer, Production Manager, Location Scout, Fixer, Still Photographer, Live Tape Replay Operator, Sport Utility, On-Camera Talent, Voice Talent, Media Buyer and, of course, Production Assistant.
-There are those who love to go deep and be the master of their craft.
-I respect that and have worked with many perfectionists.
-But the more experience I could get early in my career, working hands-on in the different departments, the better producer I would become.
-Eventually I focused on three main areas.
-For the past 20 years my services have included: Location Professional, Producer, and Photographer.
+Some people know from day one exactly what they want to do in this business.
+That wasn’t me.
+My path unfolded step by step — and honestly, I got lucky.
+Over the past 40 years, I’ve had the chance to wear just about every hat there is: Director, Assistant Director, Technical Director, Master Control Operator, Station Promotion Director, Audio Tech, Camera Operator, Teleprompter Operator, Writer, Producer, TV Line Producer, Field Producer, Production Manager, Location Scout, Fixer, Still Photographer, Live Tape Replay Operator, Sports Utility, On-Camera Talent, Voice Talent, Media Buyer — and of course, Production Assistant.

-Faith.
-I followed my road with no idea of what was in front of me, but I did have faith.
-Faith in myself and faith in fairness.
-If I worked hard and did my best, good things would come.
-I also knew that I would have a life of adventure ahead of me but to find it, I had to change.
+And then there’s faith.
+I followed this road without knowing where it would lead — but I believed in myself and in fairness.
+If I worked hard and stayed true, good things would come.
+I also knew a life of adventure was waiting, but to find it, I had to be willing to change.
 So, change I did.

 Over the moon!